SAFARILINK AVIATION COMPANY PROFILE

 Additionally, it can also provide private charter flights if a client's particular requirement as regards destination or timing cannot be met by the scheduled services.

 Safarilink was formed in January 2004 by a management team who together had more than 35 years experience in providing tourist related air services in East Africa.
-This professional quality specialist airline now operates 11 aircrafts ranging in size from 13 to 52 seats, which are chosen to meet the specific requirements of operating into bush airstrips within Kenya's world famous game parks.
-Safarilink now provides daily scheduled services to 22 destinations and during the busiest periods of the year carries over 14,000 passengers per month.
+This professional quality specialist airline now operates 14 aircrafts ranging in size from 13 to 52 seats, which are chosen to meet the specific requirements of operating into bush airstrips within Kenya's world-famous game parks.
+Safarilink now provides daily scheduled services to 22 destinations and during the busiest periods of the year carries over 21,000 passengers per month.
 Safarilink currently employs 100 staff of whom 26 are pilots.
 Safarilink is a member of the Kenya Association of Air Operators.

-The insurance of the Safarilink aircraft is handled through Willis of London who are one of the world's leading aircraft insurance brokers.
-The Third Party & Passenger liability limit per incident varies with the size of aircraft; see Our Fleet.
-Currently these liability limits are:
+The insurance of the Safarilink aircraft is handled through Willis of London who is one of the world's leading aircraft insurance brokers.
+The Third-Party & Passenger liability limit per incident varies with the size of aircraft; see Our Fleet.
+Currently, these liability limits are:

 Dash 8 - USDollars 75 million

 Please do not hesitate to contact us if you have a specific insurance related query.

 Safarilink has a strong ethos of corporate responsibility and makes every effort to assist organizations trying to protect the environment and help disadvantaged persons.
 This includes: